-Study rooms in the library can be reserved at the library desk for 30 minutes to 2 hours.
+Study rooms and spaces in the library can be reserved at the library desk or online at our Skedda site for 30 minutes to 3 hours.
 The student making the reservation must show their student ID at the library desk.